 The Mission of the Luther Luckett Correctional Complex, in accordance with the Department of Corrections is twofold: 1.
 To promote public safety, secure incarceration from the community; and, 2.
 To give felons the opportunities for the capability to contribute positively to society upon release through use of constructive classification, programs, and work assignment.

 The first inmates were received at Luther Luckett Correctional Complex in March 1981.
-Although the institution was designed to house 486, with double bunking in 1990, the operational capacity was raised to 995.
-Day beds have been added to the general population unit wings (7A, 7B and 7C).
-LLCC's current institutional capacity is 1097.
+Although the institution was originally designed to house 486, with double bunking in 1990, the operational capacity was raised to 995.
+To ease population constraints in county jails and detention facilities, day beds have been added to all general population and meritorious living units.
+LLCC's current institutional capacity is 1200.

-The physical plant consists of five living units, a 44-bed special management unit, a 16-bed minimum-security unit, numerous support buildings including academic and vocational schools and indoor recreation areas.
-The living units are broken down into three different categories: general population, meritorious housing and one dormitory being utilized as a therapeutic community type setting for inmates enrolled in the Substance Abuse Program.
-Perimeter security consists of 14-foot high fencing with electronic sensors topped by razor wire, monitored by 4 fixed security tower positions supplemented by a mobile perimeter patrol.
+The physical plant consists of five living units, an 88-bed restrictive housing unit, a 13-bed medical annex unit, numerous support buildings including academic and vocational schools and indoor recreation areas.
+The living units are broken down into two different categories: general population and meritorious housing.
+Perimeter security consists of 14-foot high fencing with electronic sensors topped by razor wire, monitored by 4 security towers supplemented by a mobile perimeter patrol.

 Luther Luckett Correctional Complex

 P.O.
 Box 6

 |Annual Cost Per Inmate||$23,644.70|

 |Daily Cost Per Inmate||$64.75|

 |Annual Operating Budget||$21 Million|